Skip to content

 29. Hobby Show-and-Tell.
 3 minutes per person in a Slack thread (video or photo).
 Pottery, woodwork, hiking, baking sourdough, video games.
 The 3-minute cap kills the stage-fright floor.

 30. Sleep Friday.
 No after-hours pings from 4 PM Thu to 9 AM Mon.
 Put it in writing.
-LearnClash pulse: the most-asked-for keep from spirit-week pilots; teams wanted it for keeps.
+It is the kind of perk teams ask to keep long after the spirit week ends.

 31. Outdoor Lunch Day.
 Walk-and-eat for in-office staff; same for remote workers in their own block.
 Photo-optional, async share.
-LearnClash pulse: 71 percent join-in when a phone-photo on Slack was the only “proof.”
+Join-in stays high when a phone-photo on Slack is the only “proof.”

 Holiday-Themed Spirit Weeks (Halloween, Christmas, Summer, Holiday) (12)

-Holiday spirit week ideas for work pile up the cost risk because the holiday itself often pushes a buy.
-LearnClash’s filter runs harder here: any theme that needs more than $5 of new spend got dropped.
-And every kept theme has a $0 swap variant for the same crowd.
-The 12 below split across Halloween, Christmas, Summer, and 2 other holiday slots, each anchored to a closet-only or no-purchase rule.
+Holidays load the cost risk because the holiday itself nudges everyone toward a purchase.
+So the LearnClash filter runs tighter here: anything past $5 of new spend got cut, and every kept theme carries a $0 swap variant.
+The 12 below split across Halloween, Christmas, Summer, and 2 other holiday slots, each one anchored to a closet-only or no-purchase rule.
 For the icebreaker-prompt side of the same week, the 131 holiday icebreaker questions guide pairs as the prompt-list companion with the same inclusivity filter.

 Editorial infographic: seasonal spirit week sub-themes showing Halloween costume contest with no-purchase rule, Christmas ugly sweater day with closet-only rule, Summer sunglasses and outdoor lunch, and Thanksgiving gratitude round with low-cost variations highlighted Figure 5: 12 holiday-themed ideas across Halloween, Christmas, Summer, and Thanksgiving with cost-floor guards.